jibingeo/next-auth/www/docs/getting-started/example.md

 Your can view the callback URLs you need to specify with your OAuth providers at `/api/auth/providers`.

 :::important
-* You will also need to install the appropraite npm module for your database installed
+* You will also need to install the appropriate node module for your database
-* See the [configuration](/configuration) page for more information and examples
+* See the [options](/getting-started/options) page for more information about options
 :::

-## Client
+### Client (React Component)

 The `useSession()` hook is the easiest way to check if someone is signed in.